 One-year certificate in Hawaiian music

-In a Hawaiian worldview, balance is critical.
+Within the Hawaiian worldview, balance is critical.
 It contributes to our joy, and understanding of our kuleana.
 As pō is always connected to ao, and lani to honua, mele is connected to hula.

 Deepen your understanding of the balance between Hawaiian music and hula, and learn how to tap into the oral histories that are contained in our mele and oli.
 You will then be able to share the joy of music within your ‘ohana and others for generations to come.